ace2884/3-2-needs/iot.md

 - **Strategy:** Create new value propositions to unlock new customer bases.
 - **Example:** IoT solutions for remote healthcare monitoring in underdeveloped regions.

-### 3. Define Cloud Computing

-Cloud Computing refers to the delivery of computing services—including servers, storage, databases, networking, software, analytics, and intelligence—over the Internet (“the cloud”) to offer faster innovation, flexible resources, and economies of scale.
-Users typically pay only for cloud services they use, helping lower operating costs and scale as their business needs change.

-### 6. List the Cloud Providers/Open Source Projects for IoT
+##  List the Cloud Providers/Open Source Projects for IoT

 **Cloud Providers for IoT:**
 - **Amazon Web Services (AWS) IoT**